Repopulation of wolves in California: Conservation and challenges

+Legal protections

+In the 1960s and 1970s, national awareness of environmental issues and consequences led to the passage of laws designed to correct the mistakes of the past and help prevent similar mistakes in the future.
+Wolves in the United States were protected under the federal Endangered Species Act in 1978 as they were in danger of going extinct and needed protection to aid their recovery.
+While wolves have been repeatedly delisted and relisted under the act's protections in some states since 2011, as of August 2025, wolves are listed as endangered in California.

-The California Fish and Game Commission granted the gray wolf protection in 2014 under the state's Endangered Species Act.
-The protections forbid harassment or killing of wolves, including if they prey on livestock.
+The California Fish and Game Commission granted the gray wolf protection in 2014 under the state's California Endangered Species Act.
+Although ranchers have argued for the right to protect their livestock, the protections forbid harassment or killing of wolves, including if they prey on livestock.
 The CDFW had recommended against the inclusion as a wolf management plan was being developed that would protect the animals.
 The management plan would attempt to balance the needs of wildlife with the needs of people using the best available science.
 The plan could allow flexibility for ranchers concerned about attacks on livestock and deal with concerns that wolves might decimate elk herds.
 In 2016, the department completed the plan and published the Conservation Plan for Gray Wolves in California.
 The management plan provides policy for wildlife managers as they handle potential conflicts between wolves, humans, and livestock.
 To balance ample prey for wolves with opportunities for hunters, the plan included management of deer, elk, and other game animals.
 The plan also covers the impact that wolves as predators may have on other species of concern.
 A judge found in 2019 that wolves wandering in naturally from neighboring states should be protected by California's laws after a lawsuit was brought by the Pacific Legal Foundation, the California Farm Bureau Federation and the California Cattlemen's Association challenging the listing.

-In 2019, California Fish and Game Commission opposed the federal proposal to delist wolves from the Endangered Species Act.
+In 2019, the California Fish and Game Commission opposed the federal proposal to delist wolves from the Endangered Species Act.
 They argued that federal protection was still needed to make a full recovery since the future wolf population in California will depend on expanding from other states.
 In November 2021, a federal judge held a hearing on whether wolves were properly classified under the Endangered Species Act prior to losing their protected status in the previous year.
 The judge ruled to restore federal protections the following year.